honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 lon = 55.948208
 showOnFrontPage = true
-tagline = "learn to take care of your bike!" times = "Temporarily closed" title = "Wee Spoke Hub" weight = 2 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1568667102/shrubcoop.org/media/Wee_Spoke_Hub_WEB_ONLY_mcfucf.png"
+tagline = "learn to take care of your bike!" times = "By appointment only through the Cycle Repair Scheme" title = "Wee Spoke Hub" weight = 2 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1568667102/shrubcoop.org/media/Wee_Spoke_Hub_WEB_ONLY_mcfucf.png"

 +++
-The Wee Spoke Hub is a welcoming workshop space where our volunteers and mechanic will help you learn the skills to take care of your bike.
+The Wee Spoke Hub is a welcoming workshop space where tools and expertise are provided by our volunteers and mechanic to help you learn the skills to take care of your bike.

-**Tools and expertise** are provided and participants are welcome to donate what they can.

-Simply bring your bike along to one of our **Fix Your Own Bike** workshops on Tuesday and Thursday evenings, 5-8pm, and our team will check it over and guide you in any repairs it needs.

-We also have a range of refurbished bikes and used parts for sale.
+We also have a range of refurbished bikes and second hand parts for sale.
 As a member of SHRUB Coop you get **discounts** on parts.

+We are starting to reopen our doors to the public following some new incoming funding and Covid-19 safety adjustments.
+In September 2020 we were awarded a grant of £2,000 from Cycling UK to offer a **FREE Cycle Repair Scheme** - aiming to help people “get on their bike” again.
+Check out this guide to give you more information about the scheme.

+We have also recently been awarded funding from Paths for All to restart our much-loved **Fix Your Own Bike** workshops and offer some exciting new cycle-focused activities - keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568759594/shrubcoop.org/media/Untitled_design_biphum.png)